voidnothings/rizzo/README.md

 ### Javascript Unit Tests

-To use grunt with rizzo:

-- To clean, compile and run all the tests headlessly
+To clean, compile and run all the tests headlessly
 ````bash
   $ grunt
 ````

-- To run them headlessly without compiling them all, and to enable watching of files
+To run them headlessly without compiling them all, and to enable watching of files
 ````bash
   $ grunt dev
 ````

-- To spawn a server and rerun failed tests
+To spawn a server and rerun failed tests
 ````bash
   $ grunt wip
 ````

-- To run plato (Javascript sourcecode analysis)
+To run plato (Javascript sourcecode analysis)
 ````bash
   $ grunt report
 ````